2004 Stanley Cup playoffs: (3) Vancouver Canucks vs. (6) Calgary Flames

 The Vancouver Canucks entered the playoffs as the Northwest Division champions, earning the third seed in the Western Conference with 101 points.
 Calgary qualified as the sixth seed earning 94 points during the regular season.
-This was the sixth playoff meeting between these two rivals with Calgary winning three of the five previous series, they last met in the 1994 Western Conference Quarterfinals, with the Canucks winning in seven games.
+This was the sixth playoff meeting between these two rivals with Calgary winning three of the five previous series, they last met in the 1994 Western Conference quarterfinals, with the Canucks winning in seven games.
 The Flames qualified for the playoffs for the first time since 1996.
 Vancouver won the season series earning seven of twelve points during this year's six game regular season series.

 The Flames eliminated the Canucks in seven games and won their first playoff series since winning the Stanley Cup in 1989.
 Vancouver scored four times on the power-play in game one as they took the opening game 5–3.
 Calgary scored two goals 50 seconds apart in the first period of game two in a 2–1 victory.
 In game three Dan Cloutier was injured in the first period and backup Johan Hedberg replaced him, Matt Cooke scored early in the third period as Vancouver won the game 2–1.
 Calgary goaltender Miikka Kiprusoff recorded a shutout in game four as the Flames won 4–0.
 In game five Alexander Auld became the third goaltender to play for Vancouver in the series, the Canucks lost the game 2–1.
 Vancouver stormed out to a 4–0 lead only to see the Flames come back to tie the game in the third period, Brendan Morrison scored 2:28 into the third overtime period in a 5–4 Vancouver victory.
-Jarome Iginla and Matt Cooke each scored twice in regulation in game seven, Martin Gelinas scored 1:25 into overtime as Calgary won the game 3–2.
+Jarome Iginla and Matt Cooke each scored twice in regulation in game seven, and Martin Gelinas scored 1:25 into overtime as Calgary won the game 3–2.